Quality Assurance of LLM-generated Code: Addressing Non-Functional Quality Characteristics: Trade-offs Among NFQCs in Generated Code

 \autoref{tab:tm_stat} reports the performance of the unoptimized patches with respect to test runtime and memory usage.
 All statistics are computed over the common subset of 17 resolved patches.
-Compared with the gold patches, generated patches generally run more slowly and consume more memory under baseline prompts.
-For example, GPT-4o records an average runtime of 23.37 seconds and a memory usage of 44.54 MB, both of which are clearly higher than the gold patches, which are 14.26 seconds and 23.50 MB.
-The patches generated by DeepSeek-Reasoner and Claude-Sonnet-4 show similar trends, with maximum runtimes reaching 53.67 seconds and 51.21 seconds, respectively.
+The generated patches from three models exhibit higher average test runtime and memory usage.
+GPT-4o records an average runtime of 23.37 seconds and a memory usage of 44.54 MB, both of which are clearly higher than the gold patches, which are 14.26 seconds and 23.50 MB.
+The patches generated by DeepSeek-Reasoner and Claude-Sonnet-4 show similar trends, with maximum test runtimes reaching 53.67 seconds and 51.21 seconds, respectively.

-To further examine the performance of each resolved patch across the four NFQCs, we computed weighted scores for maintainability and security, where higher values indicate higher risk.
-As shown in \autoref{fig:inst_heatmaps}, the gold patches consistently outperform the generated patches in the runtime, security and maintainability across nearly all instances.
-In terms of memory usage, the gold patch generally consumes less memory, although in one case, the \textit{mwaskom\_\_seaborn-3190}, it exceeds the generated patches.
-The results also reveal substantial heterogeneity across instances: some instances exhibit markedly higher risks in specific NFQCs.
-For example, the \textit{pydata\_\_xarray-5131} instance shows disproportionately high weighted scores for both security and maintainability, suggesting that generated patches for this case are particularly problematic.
-Overall, while the gold patch maintains stable performance across instances, generated patches show uneven quality and tend to concentrate weakness on specific cases.

-\paragraph{RQ3.2: Effect of NFQC-specific Prompt}
+\paragraph{RQ 5.2: Effect of NFQC-specific Prompt}

-To address RQ2 and RQ3, we applied NFQC-specific prompts to the patches generated in the first stage and re-evaluated the regenerated patches with respect to both functional correctness and the targeted NFQCs.
-To illustrate the effects of these prompts, we present different heatmaps that show the changes across all NFQCs under each optimization prompt.
+To address RQ 5.2 and RQ 5.3, we applied NFQC-specific prompts to the patches generated in the first stage and re-evaluated the regenerated patches with respect to both functional correctness and the targeted NFQCs.